GO PUBLIC WITH YOUR FAITH

 ALL THINGS NEW

-If you have accepted Jesus Christ as your personal Lord and Savior and would like to make a public declaration of that decision, we encourage you to participate in the Water Baptism Celebration at New Life Church.
+If you have accepted Jesus Christ as your personal Lord and Savior and would like to make a public declaration of that decision, we encourage you to participate Baptism Sunday at New Life Church.

 “The old life is gone; a new life has begun.”